Polyoxetane: Example of industrial production

 Polymerization is conducted in mixture of methylene chloride and petrol in -25 °C for 4 to 8 hours to obtain suspension of polymer.
 Catalytic system consists of 1-2 % BF3 and 0,1-0,4 % epichlorhydrin which acts as a cocatalyst.
 Final suspension is neutralised, stripped by water steam, filtered, washed and dried.

-Substitued polyoxetanes
+Substituted polyoxetanes

-A series of substitued oxetanes have been synthesized and polymerized.
+A series of substituted oxetanes have been synthesized and polymerized.
 The very first polymerized oxetane was 3,3-bis(chloromethyl)oxetane.

 Properties

 Polyoxetanes can be liquids or solids with high range of crystallinity and melting temperature.
 Final material characteristics depend on symmetry, bulkiness and polarity of the substituents.
 For example, melting temperature of POX is 35 °C. One methyl substituent in position 2 or 3 ensures amorphous character of polymethyloxetanes.
 Oxetanes symmetrically bisubstituted on the same carbon, give crystalline polymers, such as 3,3-dimethyloxetane.
 Melting point of poly(3,3-dimethyloxetane) is 47 °C. Halogens increase melting point of oxetane polymers.
 The bigger halogen atom, the higher melting temperature is.
 Melting temperature of halogenated oxetanes vary from 135 to 290 °C. Amorphous low melting oxetanes are soluble in common organic solvents, on the other hand crystalline are not.